Why do lenders ask for Business Activity Statement (BAS)?

 Example of blank BAS to be completed by hand

-The Australian Tax Office (ATO) will deliver the blank Business Activity Statement via post according to the cycle chosen when you first submit your application to register the Australian Business Number (ABN).
+The ATO will deliver the blank Business Activity Statement via post according to the cycle chosen when you first submit your application to register the Australian Business Number (ABN).

 Be careful while selecting the preferred cycle as this cannot be amended within the first year of your ABN registration.